thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express:_Router.desc.md

 First, create a new directory in the route of your project called `routes`.

 Next, create a file in routes directory called `puppies.js`.
-Cut and past all of the code associated with the puppies routes into the `puppies.js` file.
+Move all of the code associated with the puppies routes into the `puppies.js` file.
 Now we need to add a few things to this file.
 First, we need to require express and create a new router.
 Then, at the bottom of the file we need to use module.exports to export the router we just created.
 Your code should look like this for `puppies.js`:

 ```javascript
 var express = require('express'),